dbeurive/input/README.md

 > A specifications' set is an instance of `dbeurive\Input\SpecificationsSet`.

 At this point, all inputs’ individual validity rules are defined.
 And an optional global validator that ensures a coherence between inputs’ values is specified.
-You can submit a set of inputs to the specifications’ set.
+You can submit a set of inputs' values to the specifications’ set.

 # Installation